 - Explain the Assignment: Be sure to explain the assignment, using an appropriate level of detail to fit the employee's development level.
-Specify the importance of the assignment, the standards by which the final outcome will be judged, and the reason that he/she was chosen. - 2.
-Test for Clarity: One of the primary reasons delegation goes off track is misunderstanding between twhe manager and the employee.
-After explaining the assignment, check to ensure that you have been clear and that the employee has the same picture of the task as you do. - 3.
-Identify Potential Problems: Work with the employee to identify and discuss hindrances to the successful completion of the assignment.
-Ask the employee what might get in the way, and be prepared to help him/her do some proactive problem solving right then and there. - 4.
-Identify Milestones: Employees sometimes feel that a manager supervises too closely after delegating because the manager doesn't have confidence in them.
+Specify the importance of the assignment, the standards by which the final outcome will be judged, and the reason why they were chosen. - Test for Clarity: One of the primary reasons delegation goes off track is misunderstanding between the manager and the employee.
+After explaining the assignment, check to ensure that you have been clear and that the employee has the same picture of the task that you do. - Identify Potential Problems: Work with the employee to identify and discuss hindrances to the successful completion of the assignment.
+Ask the employee what might get in the way, and be prepared to help them do some proactive problem solving right then and there. - Identify Milestones: Employees sometimes feel that a manager supervises too closely after delegating because the manager doesn't have confidence in them.
 The truth is that it's often the case that the manager is staying in close contact to ensure that the project is on track.
-One way to avoid all the negatives of over-supervision and to keep track of the status of the assignment is to borrow a tool from project management methodology and build in milestones or checkpoints. - Recap: To further ensure clarity, ask the employee to summarize his/ her understanding of the assignment, problem contingencies, and checkpoint schedule.
+One way to avoid all the negatives of over-supervision and still keep track of the status of the assignment is to borrow a tool from project management methodology and build in milestones or checkpoints. - Recap: To further ensure clarity, ask the employee to summarize their understanding of the assignment, problem contingencies, and checkpoint schedule.